How to Choose the Best Payroll Software for Your Small Business

 If you’ve recently made the decision to process payroll in house, your next decision becomes more important – deciding which payroll software best fits your needs.
 Here are just a few of the factors that you should consider before deciding.

-Getting Payroll Taxes Right
+Consider Payroll Taxes

 As a business owner, it’s your responsibility to ensure that the appropriate taxes are withheld from their employees’ checks each pay period.
 But your responsibility doesn’t stop there.
 In addition to withholding both federal and state (if applicable) taxes, along with any city, county, or municipal taxes, employers must remit a portion of both Social Security and Medicare for their employees.
 Reconciliation reports must be processed and filed, and the appropriate amount of withholding remitted on a timely basis.
 It’s a time-consuming process and one of the main reasons why business owners turn to payroll software applications.
 Be sure that the software you’re considering can handle this complex task!

-10 More Features You Should Consider
+10 More Payroll Features You Should Consider

 There are certainly a lot of payroll choices available on the market today, but don’t assume that they’re created equal.
 While they can all handle the basics, most small businesses will require a variety of features and functionality in the payroll software application they ultimately purchase.
 Here are a few things that your payroll system should be able to do: